maddiesch/go-runner/README.md

 # Runner

-Runner provides a "proccess" wrapper for running long running applications, i.e. an HTTP server.
+Runner provides a "process" wrapper for running long-running applications, i.e., an HTTP server.